Valenar - Shell Screen Model

 - Non-blocking.
 The underlying map remains interactive; the player can scroll or pan and the ContextPanel dismisses.

-- Dismiss on outside click, Escape, activity selection, or Location selection change.
+- Dismiss on outside click, Escape, activity selection, or Territory selection change.

 - Groups activities into four category labels: Travel, Survival,